This audit helps primary care health professionals optimise the management of stroke risk in patients with atrial fibrillation (AF) in their practice.

 Monitoring change and progress

-It is important to review the action plan develop previously against the timeline at regular intervals.
-It may be helpful
+It is important to review the action plan developed previously at regular intervals.
+It may be helpful to review

 - Is the process working?